 Python is one of the most versatile object-oriented programming languages that is being used by Data Scientists.
 One of the most important applications of Python programming language is in the Machine Learning domain.
 Python, along with its vast variety of libraries, which can be used for almost every task, is the perfect tool for Machine Learning and Data Science.

 Hadoop is the most powerful and open-source tool that is used for working with Big Data and making sense of it.
 It includes a whole ecosystem of tools and technologies that are used by almost every Data Scientist.

 SAS is an advanced analytics tool that is used by a lot of Data Analysts.
 It has powerful features for extracting, analyzing, and reporting on a whole host of data.
 It has a huge set of analytics tools, along with statistical functions and an excellent GUI (Graphic User Interface), for Data Scientists to convert their data into valuable business insights.

 This is the most popular Business Intelligence and data visualization tool that has excellent reporting capabilities.
 It is being used by Data Analysts for showing the results of their analyses in a manner that is easily comprehensible to everyone.

 Today, the demand for Data Scientists is more than ever.
 According to McKinsey, the US alone would face a shortage of 140,000 to 190,000 people with deep analytical skills and 1.5 million Big Data Analysts and Managers in the next two years.
 All this shows the skyrocketing demand for people with Data Science and Data Analysis skills in the world, today.
 With more and more organizations planning to hire qualified Data Scientists, the need for them to get trained and certified will only increase in the future.
 Hence, it has become almost mandatory for candidates aspiring to become Data Scientists to acquire training and certification in this cutting-edge technology.

-Get in touch with Intellipaat for the definitive Data Science Training and enroll yourself in, today!
+Get in touch with Intellipaat for the definitive Data Science Certification and enroll yourself in, today!